laanwj/etna_viv/README.md

 Building
 =========

-The build process is made more complicated by the existence of many different kernel drivers, with their subtly different interface (different headers, different offsets for fields, different management of context, and so on).
+As we currently use whatever Vivante kernel driver is available, the build process is complicated by the existence of many different kernel drivers, with their subtly different interface (different headers, different offsets for fields, different management of context, and so on).
 These values for environment variable `GCABI` are supported out of the box:

 - `dove`: Marvell Dove, newer drivers (0.8.0.3184)
 - `dove_old`: Marvell Dove, older drivers (0.8.0.1998, 0.8.0.1123)
 - `arnova`: Android, Arnova 10B G3 tablet (RK2918)
 - `v2`: Various
 - `v4`: Various, newer API than v2
+- `v4_uapi`: Like `v4` but condensed into one header without all the unnecessary crap and renamed fields not used by the kernel
+   (user space interface of the https://github.com/gcwnow/linux/tree/jz-3.11/drivers/gpu/vivante/v4 condensed kernel version)
-- `imx6`: v4 API, specialized for i.MX6
+- `imx6`: v4 API, specialized for i.MX6, pre-4.0.0 release
 - `imx6_v4_0_0`: v4 API, but i.MX6 specific, release 4.0.0
+- `imx6_v4_1_0`: v4 API, but i.MX6 specific, release 4.1.0

 If possible get the `gc_*.h` headers for your specific kernel version.
 If that's not possible, try to find which of the above sets of headers is most similar, and use or adapt that.

 General
 --------